 I want to go back to this Foley business for two reasons.

-I don't, I don't want this to die on the vine here.
+I don't want this to die on the vine here.

-There were two Democrat operatives shopping foley emails, not the instant messages, the emails for almost a year or nine months before they hit, shopping them to the media, hoping that the media would run the stories.
+There were two Democrat operatives shopping Foley emails, not the instant messages, the emails for almost a year or nine months before they hit, shopping them to the media, hoping that the media would run the stories.

 The media didn't run the stories.

-They still held on to these uh uh emails.
+They still held on to these emails.

 They did not, the Democrat operatives did not do anything to protect the children, nothing of the sort.

-Uh and now they're out there demanding Denny Hastert and the Republicans resign over what they did or didn't know, and yet two Democratic operatives and media, such as the St. Petersburg Times, the Miami Herald, and now we learn today, Harper's Magazine also knew of these, but they didn't think they were any big deal.
+And yet, two Democratic operatives and media, such as the St. Petersburg Times, the Miami Herald, and now we learn today, Harper's Magazine, also knew of these.

-As far back as last August.
+Brian Ross didn't either, as far back as last August.

 Now, just because they were shopped around six or nine months ago does not mean that the sources, the Democratic operatives, wanted them to be published right away.